 (i) any other matter which may be prescribed by Regulations made under this Act.

-(2) The register kept by the Biodiversity Unit under subsection (1) may be kept in an electronic data storage and retrieval system.
+(2) The register kept by the Sustainable Development and Environment Division under subsection (1) may be kept in an electronic data storage and retrieval system.

 (3) A person shall be entitled to access information recorded in the register maintained and kept under subsection (1) and to take copies of such information on payment of the prescribed fee.